molily/molily.de/_posts/2017-11-25-robust-javascript.md

 class Cat {}
 ```

 The ECMAScript syntax is not forward-compatible.
 When new syntax is added, engines that do not support the extension cannot parse the code.
-They throw a SyntaxError (see above) and do not even execute the code.
+They throw a SyntaxError (see above) and do not execute the code.

-There are still browsers around that do not support the ECMAScript 6 syntax additions.
-Does this mean we cannot use ECMAScript 6 syntax until all browsers not supporting it become extinct?
+There are still browsers around that do not support the ECMAScript 6 syntax.
+Does this mean we cannot use ECMAScript 6 until all these browsers become extinct?

 We can use the newest language features today, but we need to translate the code to an older version of ECMAScript before shipping it to the browsers.

 The [Babel compiler](https://babeljs.io/) makes this possible.
-It turns new JavaScript syntax into an older, more compatible syntax.
+It turns new syntax into an older, more compatible syntax.
 For example, Babel may translate ECMAScript 6 syntax to equivalent ECMAScript 5 code.
-A compiler that is in fact a translator is called <dfn>transpiler</dfn>, because nerds love inventing words.
+A compiler that is in fact a translator is called <dfn>transpiler</dfn>, because nerds love blending words.

 When using Babel, there is a mandatory compilation step between hand-written code and the code delivered to browsers.
 Babel provides a command line tool for translating JavaScript files.
 It also [integrates well](https://babeljs.io/docs/setup/) with popular build tools like [Grunt](https://gruntjs.com), [Gulp](https://gulpjs.com), [Browserify](http://browserify.org) and [Webpack](https://webpack.js.org).

 Babel is not just a tool to transform code written in a newer ECMAScript version into an older version.
 Babel is a plugin-based parser and translation framework that may support arbitrary syntax extensions.

 As you can imagine, this is both powerful and dangerous.
-People are using Babel to prototype and test new [ECMAScript proposals](https://github.com/tc39/proposals).
-People are using Babel to add syntax that most likely won’t be standardized, like [JSX](https://reactjs.org/docs/introducing-jsx.html).
+On the one hand, people use Babel to prototype and test new [ECMAScript language proposals](https://github.com/tc39/proposals).
+On the other hand, people use Babel to add syntax that most likely won’t be standardized, like [JSX](https://reactjs.org/docs/introducing-jsx.html).

 This leads to a situation where large codebases are not valid ECMAScript but full of syntax extensions.
 Some of them are on the standards track, some are not.
 Such code can only parsed by Babel with certain plugins.
+Like in the biblical story about the [Tower of Babel](https://en.wikipedia.org/wiki/Tower_of_Babel), language confusion prevents people from working together.

-The safest approach is write interoperable code conforming to a released ECMAScript specification and compile it to an older version using Babel.
+The safest approach is to write interoperable code conforming to a released ECMAScript specification and compile it to an older version using Babel.

 A core assumption of compiling new syntax into old syntax is that a fully equivalent old syntax exists at all.
 This is not always the case.
 Some new ECMAScript 6 features cannot be fully translated into ECMAScript 5.
 Babel does its best to reproduce the semantics, but keep in mind that some detailed behavior cannot be reproduced.

-These difference aren’t noticeable if you ship the same code to all browsers.
+These difference aren’t noticeable if you ship the same ECMAScript 5 code to all browsers.
 But in the future it makes sense to ship a smaller built with ECMAScript 6 to the browsers that support it.

 Babel primarily deals with syntax extensions, not with extensions to the standard library, the ECMAScript core objects.
 For example, if you write: